 When attention was turned to considering authors, a listing of authors involved in the most works was provided.
 This was a limited result.
 To move beyond this, we examined productivity within research groups by using P_S -cores.
 A listing of authors having the largest P_S -core values was provided.
 To dig further into the contribution of authors, both co-authorship and collaboration were studied.
-This was extended to citations among the authors contributing to the network clustering literature, with close attention paid to the community detection and blockmodeling parts.
-Attention was paid journal-to-journal networks for only the items identified in the network clustering literature.
+This was extended citations among the authors contributing to the network clustering literature, with close attention paid to the community detection and blockmodeling parts.